wpbrown/oakproxy/README.md

 ![img](docs/images/title.svg)
 <hr/>

 OAKProxy is an OAuth2 to Kerberos gateway.
+It allows containerized, PaaS, or otherwise non-domain clients to integrate with legacy domain systems using only HTTPS and Azure AD authentication.
 Incoming connections are authorized with JWT bearer tokens.
 A kerberos token is retrieved for the user identified by the JWT and used to forward the request to a backend.
 Backend applications require zero modification as the proxied request will look just like one coming from a domain-joined client.

 ![img](docs/images/highlevel.svg)